MicheleDaconto/MicheleDaconto/README.md

 ## 🧑‍💼 About Me

-Analytical and collaborative, with strong interest in ML models and predictive tasks.
+Strong interest in ML models and predictive tasks.

 ### Core Skills
 - Python (*Tensorflow, scikit-learn*)